 That may suffice in the early stages of development, but it's far from ideal.

-we'll have to change the implementation of
+you'll have to change the implementation of

 fix every other use of the